PD Info Public Domain Information Project

 Children

 E. Jakobowski V - Dear mother !
 In dreams I see her, With lov'd face sweet and calm, And hear her voice with love rejoice C - Bye, bye drowsiness o'er taking, Pretty little eyelids sleep.
-PD Reprint

 PD Info Logo